 Periodic monitoring of LUCs in the form of site inspections will be conducted by the U.S. Army to confirm whether the LUCs remain effective and meet LUC objectives for continued remedy protectiveness.
-Site inspections will be conducted as necessary but, not less than once per year.
-Site inspections will be performed, when feasible in conjunction with landfill cap inspections required under the post-closure plan.
+Site inspections and wetland monitoring will be conducted as necessary.
+The site inspections will be performed a minimum of once per year.
+The wetland monitoring will be performed a minimum of four times per year (quarterly) for a minimum of five years after the remedial action.
+Site inspections and wetland monitoring events will be performed, when feasible in conjunction with landfill cap inspections required under the post-closure plan.
 Monitoring results will be reported in an annual LUC monitoring report, with changes in monitoring frequency to be coordinated with and approved by Ohio EPA.
 The U.S. Army will provide (via mail) each report to Ohio EPA.
+The U.S. Army will also distribute the report to Ohio EPA Division of Surface Water central office (attn: Jeff Boyles), Ohio EPA 401 Coordinator (attn: Ed Wilk), and the Ohio EPA RVAAP Project Manager (attn: Todd Fisher).